 The statement of net position (deficit) details the assets, liabilities and deferred outflows/inflows of resources (if any) of the Authority based on their liquidity, utilizing current and noncurrent categories.
 The resulting net position, in this statement, is displayed as either net investment in capital assets, restricted net position or unrestricted net position.
-The Authority's liabilities exceeded its assets by \$154,258, which is net position (deficit) at the close of the most recent year.
+For the year ended December 31, 2019, the Authority's liabilities exceeded its assets and deferred outflows of resources, which resulted in a net position (deficit) of \$(119,165).